art2url/quasar-contact-app/README.md

 - Use ESLint and Prettier for code formatting
 - Write meaningful commit messages
 - Add comments for complex logic
+- Maintain clean code with no unused variables or debug statements
+- Remove all console.log statements except for legitimate error logging

 ### GPL-3.0 License Implications